URI:

 will never return to white rule.

-Of course, Venezuela has been a mixed-race country from day one,
+> Of course, Venezuela has been a mixed-race country from day

-and was periodically politically unstable until the 20th century
+one, and was periodically politically unstable until the 20th

-when it modernized and oil was discovered.
-But Venezuela’s
+century when it modernized and oil was discovered.
+But

-most significant role in the country’s prosperity.
-People are
+Europeans played the most significant role in the country’s

 immigrants from Italy, Portugal, and Spain emigrated, quickly